-Erectile dysfunction, or not being able to get or maintain an erection, is surprisingly common.
+Erectile dysfunction, or inability to get or maintain an erection, is surprisingly common.
 The problem is, you (men) do not talk about it with your friends – you are therefore denied the opportunity of normalizing it, or having a laugh about it.

-When I say “having a laugh” I am not being disrespectful.
-On the contrary, if your problem is not organic, having a lighter mood may actually improve the situation.
+When I say “having a laugh,” I am not being disrespectful.
+On the contrary, if your problem is not organic, having a lighter mood may improve the situation.
 Read on, and I shall explain what I mean.

 Do you have an erection when you wake up in the morning?

-If yes, the chances are that the problem is not medical, although I do recommend always checking this out first.
+If yes, then the chances are that the problem is not medical, although I do recommend constantly checking this out first.

-All men will have had problems getting or maintaining an erection as some point.
-If you chalked this up to “just one of those things,” the chances are your sexual abilities returned to normal.
+All men will have problems getting or maintaining an erection at some point.
+If you chalk this up to “just one of those things,” the chances are your sexual abilities returned to normal.

 On the other hand, it may have got you down, in more ways than one.